 2. Choose which color you want to show by writing the RGB code or by choosing a color in the color picker

 3. Upload a logotype by clicking on Choose File

 Space start page

-1. To set a custom based start page, just pick a process or the selection Lists - Barium Live list view from the drop down list called Show on start page.
+1. To set a custom based start page, just pick a process or the selection Lists - Process Automation list view from the drop-down list called Show on start page.

-NOTE: If you choose to display a process the process permission settings are automatically updated if needed to make sure that everyone within the space can see the process (see message in the red box below).
+Note: If you choose to display a process, the process permission settings are automatically updated, to make sure that everyone within the space can see the process (see message in the red box below).